 API Definition

-The Application Programming Interface, more popularly known as API, is one very huge term standing in the hall of keystone concepts borrowed in the cyber land of software development.
+The Application Programming Interface, more popularly known as API, is a huge term standing in the hall of keystone concepts borrowed in the cyber land of software development.

 Understanding Application Programming Interface